MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 | Qubit reuse | N/A |
 | Real-time classical compute| 64-bit unsigned integer arithmetic <br>Utilizes classical register resources |

+The QDK provides target-specific feedback when Q# language features aren't supported for the selected target.
 If your Q# program contains unsupported features when running integrated hybrid jobs, you receive an error message at design-time.
+For more information, see the [QIR wiki page](https://github.com/microsoft/qsharp/wiki/QIR).

 > [!NOTE]
 > You need to select the appropriate **QIR Adaptive RI** target profile to obtain appropriate feedback when using Q# features that the target does not support.